 FailSafe membership

 The list of FailSafe nodes in a cluster on which FailSafe can make resource groups online.
 It differs from the CXFS membership.
-For more information about CXFS, see CXFS Software Installation and Administration Guide.
+For more information about CXFS, see the CXFS Version 2 Software Installation and Administration Guide.

 FailSafe database